davedawson/scrtchpd-lite/README.md

 scrtchpdLite is a single page notepad app.
 As you type, your notes are saved in your browser using `localStorage`.

 The original scrtchpd was built years ago using jQuery and a lot of plugins.
-It's such a straightforward app, so I've been curious if there was a way that I could recreate the app without any libraries or plugins.
+It's a straightforward app, so I've been curious if there's a way that to recreate the it without any libraries or plugins.
 And when I saw this competition, I added an additional challenge, keep the whole thing under 10k!
 Turns out it's definitely possible, and I learned a ton in the process.

 After the initial scrtchpd functionality was built, I had a few `kb` to spare, so I added a few new features: